 The Fitbit Charge 4 arrived on 15 April 2020, priced at $149.95 / £129.99 / AU$229.95 / AED 699 – the same as the Fitbit Charge 3 at launch.
 That's pretty impressive – we'd anticipated a higher price in exchange for the Charge 4's more advanced features.
 It's considerably less expensive than the Fitbit Versa 2, which offers Alexa connectivity for voice commands (something the Charge 4 lack), but offers neither GPS nor a music app.

-These features, combined with the Fitbit Charge 4's excellent exercise tracking, light weight, all-day heart rate monitoring and sleep tracking, make it our new choice for the best Fitbit you can buy today.
+These features, combined with the Fitbit Charge 4's excellent exercise tracking, light weight, all-day heart rate monitoring and sleep tracking, make it one of the best Fitbits you can buy today.

 The Fitbit Charge 4 is slim, measuring 35.8mm x 22.7mm x 12.5mm, and so light you'll easily forget you're wearing it – a real plus for a device that's designed to be worn both day and night, with only the occasional break to give your skin a rest.